-- 3. Turn the thumb screw counterclockwise to remove.
-Figure 12.1e.
-Place the screw in a safe location to prevent from losing it. - Locate the air control that works with the bin 4. drain, Figure 12.1d, and close it by turning it counterclockwise. - 5.
-Tap Drain to begin the draining function, Figure 12.1e.
-Jets pump 2 turns on to drain the water from the bin. - Once drained, reinstall the thumb screw and hand tighten.
-Then, 6. continue to drain the other bin.
+Turn the thumb screw counterclockwise to remove, Figure 12.1d.
+Place the screw in a safe location to prevent from losing it.

+- 5. Tap Drain to begin the draining function, Figure 12.1e.
+Jets pump 2 turns on to drain the water from the bin. - 6.
+Once drained, reinstall the thumb screw and hand tighten.
+Then, continue to drain the other bin.